 “How not to land a rocket booster” from SpaceX.
 Check out three years of... well, how not to land a rocket booster.
 As one comment under the video suggests, this must surely be the most expensive video ever shared on YouTube.

-While going to Mars may not be everybody’s cup of tea, we have seen how growth mindset acts as a multiplying factor, pivoting behaviour to unlock the potential to create positive change in the world.
+While going to Mars may not be everybody’s cup of tea, we have seen how a growth mindset acts as a multiplying factor, pivoting behavior to unlock the potential to create positive change in the world.
 Want to know how?
 Read on.

 And change demands adaptation.
 We enable adaptation through a set of assumptions and attitudes we hold about ourselves.
 Otherwise known as mindset.
 And adaptation infers learning.